department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/punctuation.md

 __En dash__

-We use the en dash to indicate a range.
-We use a space on either side of the en dash.
-- **Like this:** 9:00 a.m. ‒ 5:30 p.m.
-CT
+Avoid using the en dash, since screen readers do not consistently announce them.
+When writing a range, use "to" in most instances of body copy (like 9:00 a.m. to 5:30 p.m.
+ET) or a hyphen if space is limited.

 __Hyphens__

 This is the short, single dash.
 We use it to connect words that modify a noun or in names.
+Hyphens are also OK to indicate ranges when space is limited.
+In those cases, add a space before and after the hyphen.
 - **Like this:** active-duty service member; VA-related claim; Merriam-Webster
+- **Like this:** 2021 - 2022

 ## Exclamation points